 One of the few Bordeaux chateaux with three words in their name.
 Chateau Haut Bages Liberal came across its unusual moniker for very simple reasons.
 The property is situated on the hills of Bages, a tiny area between Pauillac and St. Julien.
 Liberal is the name of the family that owned the chateau during the 18th century.

 In 1960, the Cruse family, another family dynasty that still owns numerous Bordeaux chateaux owned managed the estate.
-The Cruse family deserve credit for increasing the size of the estate and for replanting much of the vineyard.
+The Cruse family deserves credit for increasing the size of the estate and for replanting much of the vineyard.
 At the time, the Cruse family also owned Chateau Pontet Canet, which is important, because that is where Haut Bages Liberal was also made for several years.

 In 1983, they sold Chateau Haut Bages Liberal to the Taillan group.
 The Taillan group owns several chateaux in Bordeaux including: Chateau Gruaud Larose in Saint Julien, Chateau Ferrier in Margaux, Chateau Chasse Spleen, Chateau Camensac, Chateau Gressier Grand Poujeaux and Chateau Citran in the Haut Medoc and Chateau Broustet in Sauternes.

-In 2000, the new owners, the Taillan group, renovated and modernized their wine making facilities in Pauillac.
+In 2000, the new owners, the Taillan group, renovated and modernized their wine-making facilities in Pauillac.
 Today Chateau Haut Bages Liberal is run by Claire Villars-Lurton.
 Claire Villars-Lurton is also the manager in charge of Chateau Ferriere and Chateau La Gurgue in Margaux and Chateau Domeye in St. Estephe.

-As the member of a true wine family, Claire Villars-Lurton is the wife of Gonzague Lurton, the owner of Chateau Durfort Vivens located in the Margaux appellation.
+As a member of a true wine family, Claire Villars-Lurton is the wife of Gonzague Lurton, the owner of Chateau Durfort Vivens located in the Margaux appellation.
 Claire Villars-Lurton and Gonzague Lurton are now making wine from Bordeaux varietals in Sonoma California at their Trinite Estates vineyard.

 Chateau Haut Bages Liberal Vineyards, Terroir, Grapes, Winemaking